Flopinguim/Flopinguim/README.md

 <h1>Welcome to my profile! 👋</h1>

-**I'm João Vitor** - I'm a Developer Junior and IT technician student.
+**I'm João Vitor** - I'm a Developer Junior and IT student.
 I'm interested in development, online communities and dicorver new technologies.
 I work on random projects in my free time!

 👨‍💻 Programming and markup languages